JetBrains/teamcity-documentation/topics/upgrading-teamcity-server-and-agents.md

 8. Start up the TeamCity server.
 9. Review the [TeamCity Maintenance Mode](teamcity-maintenance-mode.md) page to make sure there are no problems encountered, and confirm the upgrade by clicking the corresponding button.
 Only after that, all the configuration data and database scheme are updated by TeamCity converters.

-#### From Docker images
+#### Using Docker images
 {id="manual-update-of-docker-image" auxilary-id="Manual Update of Docker Image"}

 > Manual update is the only option for Docker containers.
 {type="note"}

-If you are just applying a bug fix (micro release of TeamCity server) and you made no customizations to the Docker server image, you can simply (1) stop the running container, (2) pull the new version of the [official TeamCity image](https://hub.docker.com/r/jetbrains/teamcity-server/) via the usual command (specifying the relevant [image tag](https://hub.docker.com/r/jetbrains/teamcity-server/tags)), and (3) restart the updated container.
+If you are just applying a bugfix update (indicated by changes in the `B` part of the `YYYY.MM.B` TeamCity version) and you made no customizations to the Docker server image, you can simply (1) stop the running container, (2) pull the new version of the [official TeamCity image](https://hub.docker.com/r/jetbrains/teamcity-server/) (specifying the relevant [image tag](https://hub.docker.com/r/jetbrains/teamcity-server/tags)), and (3) start the new container.

 In all other cases, perform the following steps:

 1. [Create a backup](teamcity-data-backup.md).
-2. If you customized the image, you will need to replicate the changes to the new TeamCity server image.
+2. If you customized the image, you need to replicate the changes to the new TeamCity server image.
 Follow the instructions from the [JetBrains/teamcity-docker-images README](https://github.com/JetBrains/teamcity-docker-images#readme).
-3. Pull the new container image via the usual command.
+3. Pull the new container image.
-4. Make sure the previously configured [TeamCity server startup properties](server-startup-properties.md) (if any) are still actual.
-5. Start up the Docker server container.
+4. Start up the Docker server container.
-6. Review the [TeamCity Maintenance Mode](teamcity-maintenance-mode.md) page to make sure there are no problems encountered, and confirm the upgrade by clicking the corresponding button.
+5. Review the [TeamCity Maintenance Mode](teamcity-maintenance-mode.md) page to make sure there are no problems encountered, and confirm the upgrade by clicking the corresponding button.
 Only after that, all the configuration data and database scheme are updated by TeamCity converters.

 ## IDE Plugins
 {product="tc"}